Nickggrae/barcode-Manager/README.md

 Barcode Manager Program

 When you run the program you will be prompted to input a sheet

-< br / >    -> input a generated amazon inventory sheet, which will create a working file from to use.
+    -> input a generated amazon inventory sheet, which will create a working file from to use.

-< br / >    -> input a changed%TIMESTAMP%.xlsx sheet created by the program, to continue inventory managment on the file.
+    -> input a changed%TIMESTAMP%.xlsx sheet created by the program, to continue inventory managment on the file.

-Once you submit the filename you will enter the Working Sheet Menu Page.
+Once you sumbit the filename you will enter the Working Sheet Menu Page.

 You can press 'Add More' Which put you into scanning mode

-< br / >    -> you must scan a Box (format: BOX0000001 - BOX0000009)
+    -> you must scan a Box (format: BOX0000001 - BOX0000009)

-< br / >    -> then you can scan the items that fit into that box.
+    -> then you can scan the items that fit into that box.

-< br / >    -> to change the current box just scan another box barcode.
+    -> to change the current box just scan another box barcode.

-< br / >    -> once you decide you are done scanning press '/' to leave scanning mode.
+    -> once you decide you are done scanning press '/' to leave scanning mode.

 You can press 'Delete' to remove an item from the sheet

-< br / >    -> Works exactly as Add more but it removes items.
+    -> Works exactly as Add more but it removes items.

-< br / >    -> So scan you box, then scan the item to delete from the boxes record.
+    -> So scan you box, then scan the item to delete from the boxes record.

-< br / >    -> Press '/' to leave the scanning mode.
+    -> Press '/' to leave the scanning mode.

 ************************************************************************************************
   IF YOU CLICK OUT OF THE MENU WINDOW WHILE IN SCANNING MODE IT WILL CRASH FOR THE TIME BEING